johnrscott/rv0/rv32i/design.md

 It does not matter if these fields are not used in the instruction, and therefore contains junk; in these cases, `register_file_write_en` is de-asserted, and the combinational outputs `rs1_data` and `rs2_data` are ignored.

+Only the load and store instructions can read or write to the data memory bus, which means the following signals are always routed:
+* data memory bus `addr` always comes from the main ALU result `r`
+* data memory bus `width` field is calculated statically from the instruction
+* data memory bus `write_data` is routed from `rs2_data` from the register file

 The multiplexers that select between different potential inputs are outlined below.

 ### Main ALU input ports